 Fix WiFi connectivity on MAC

-Check your device updates:
+- Check your MAC for updates:

-- Select open wireless diagnostic.
+- Open wireless diagnostic.

 - Press continue.

 PFB the images for demonstration:

 Wireless diagnostics will check the issue with your MAC device and will send the diagnostic report to Apple.

 Click on Continue at the bottom of the dialog box to permit sending the report to Apple.